-Existing gold-based drug is toxic to 'Baghdad boil' infectionFebruary 24th, 2014 in Diseases, Conditions, Syndromes /
+Existing gold-based drug is toxic to 'Baghdad boil' infectionFebruary 24, 2014 by Josh Barney in Medicine & Health / Diseases, Conditions, Syndromes

 A protozoan parasite that causes unhealing, potentially disfiguring skin sores appears to have a weakness for gold.

 A University of Virginia-led research team has discovered that an existing gold-based drug is toxic to the microscopic parasite that causes the disease known as cutaneous leishmaniasis, a condition that affects millions worldwide, including U.S. troops.
 The discovery is notable because there is no reliable treatment for the disease, as existing treatments are inconsistently effective or act by a mechanism that is poorly understood.
 These treatments can be extremely painful, as they are usually injected directly into an open sore, and sometimes can prove fatal.